How Often Do Domestic Sprinklers Need Testing?

 Some private individuals and organisations which have had home fire sprinkler systems installed in their properties rely on a fire alarm company to carry out the yearly testing even though BS9251 states that testing should be carried out by suitably trained staff

-The only way to test a domestic sprinkler system properly is to know the dynamic pressure and flow requirements which the system designer had calculated at the time of installation and then to drain a very large quantity of water from the system noting the flow rate ensuring that the dynamic pressure reading at this flow matches the system requirement.
+The only way to test a domestic sprinklers properly is to know the dynamic pressure and flow requirements which the system designer had calculated at the time of installation and then to drain a very large quantity of water from the system noting the flow rate ensuring that the dynamic pressure reading at this flow matches the system requirement.
 This method of testing is called equivalence testing and utilises skills and equipment which the average fire alarm testing company would not possess.